Robert Rembert: 2015 murders

 On September 21, 2015, Rembert was pulled over by police at a truck service stop in Medina County outside Cleveland.
-He was driving an SUV that belonged to 26-year-old Morgan Nietzel, whose body had been found shot to death the previous day in her Cleveland home, along with the body of 52-year-old Jerry Rembert, Robert's cousin who was providing lodging for Robert.
-After his arrest, Robert admitted that on the previous evening, he got into an argument with his cousin Jerry, during which he shot him and Nietzel, a mutual friend of the two.
-After he killed them, Rembert stole several items and Morgan's car.
+He was driving an SUV that belonged to 26-year-old Morgan Nietzel, who had been found shot to death in her Cleveland home the previous day.
+The body of 52-year-old Jerry Rembert, Robert Rembert's cousin who was providing lodging for Robert, had also been found.
+After his arrest, Rembert admitted that on the previous evening, he had gotten into an argument with his cousin Jerry, during which he shot him and Nietzel, a mutual friend of the two.
+After he killed them, Rembert stole several items and Nietzel's car.

 Exposure

-During the subsequent investigation, a blood and saliva sample was taken from Robert for testing.
+During the subsequent investigation, a blood and saliva sample was taken from Rembert for testing.
 Based on results from a complete DNA profiling test, Rembert was linked to the murder of 31-year-old Kimberly Hall, who was found beaten and raped on June 10 of that year, and an older murder dating back to May 1997, when 47-year-old Rita May Payne was killed in Cleveland.
-Both women were prostitutes.

 Rembert accepted a plea bargain from the authorities, admitting to all the killings and providing details for each.
 He said that at the time of the Payne murder, he was working as a bus driver and killed the woman by luring her into a public service toilet at the Cleveland bus station.
 Despite the fact that bus drivers and station workers were investigated, Robert slipped by unnoticed.
 Due to his job as a truck driver, visiting many cities in Ohio and Pennsylvania, he was investigated in the murders of several other girls and women who were engaged in prostitution and were killed under similar circumstances.
 So far, no new charges have been brought against him.